NCATS-Tangerine/kba-reasoner/README.md

 # KBA Reasoner

-NCATS Translator Reasoner API wrapper for the Knowledge Beacon Aggregator
+NCATS Translator Reasoner API wrapper for the Knowledge Beacon Aggregator.

-## Translating Rhea to Beacon Concepts and Statements

 ## Running the Application